Skip to content

 | { type: "dismiss" };

 • finished: true — required marker.
-The HTTP adapter wraps bare step results to add it; the Phase-4 helpers below already include it, so wrapping is a no-op for them.
+The HTTP adapter wraps bare step results to add it; the helpers below already include it, so wrapping is a no-op for them.

 • data — your domain payload.
 Whatever the consumer reads on @finished.
 Type-parameterize via WfFinished<MyShape>.